How to Become a Psychologist in Alaska

 Psychologist Career Outlook in Alaska

 The Bureau of Labor Statistics regularly gathers occupation data from employers in each state for nearly every industry.
-In the state of Alaska, as of May 2013, there were approximately 260 clinical, counseling and school psychologists employed.
-Their annual median wage was $65,250, which is just slightly under the national average for this career.
-The BLS defines the median wage as the “center line,” which means that half of all psychologists will earn higher than this amount while the remaining half will earn less than this amount.
+In the state of Alaska, as of May 2022, there are approximately 110 clinical and counseling employed.
+Their annual mean wage is $99,880, which is just slightly under the national average for this career.
+There are also 60 school psychologists in the state earning an average salary of $86,510.